 There are so many conflicting opinions on nutrition.
 What one camp finds healthy is considered unhealthy by others.
 The low carbers fight the high carbers.
-Paleo and vegetarian attack each other.
+Paleo and vegetarians attack each other.
 Everywhere you go there is rampant disagreement.
 Every side has their PubMed Warriors ready to drop links to prove someone else is wrong.

 If you are a hobbyist or a regular person just wishing to improve your health, it can be frustrating.
 It was frustrating for me too until I noticed there was a single point of agreement that spanned the different nutritional philosophies.
 The common enemy in nutrition is excess PUFA (polyunsaturated fats), specifically Omega 6 fats.
 The most common source is industrial seed oils.

 Agreement Across the Board

 One of the core principles of Paleo is to lower excess n-6 consumption by replacing vegetable oil with saturated fats.
 The Primal Blueprint by Mark Sisson does a good job alerting aspiring Paleo dieters on the dangers of excess n-6 in veggie oils.

 The WAPF group supports traditional food and traditional food preparation and that meant using saturated animal fat and avoiding seed oils.